-4. Sterility testing is then performed on the irradiated samples to determine if viable microorganisms are still present on samples after samples have been irradiated

-Acceptance Criteria

-If after the completion of the sterility test, two or fewer positive sterility samples tests are obtained, the original sterilization dose is acceptable and no action is required.
-Positive sterility samples are test samples, which exhibit detectable microbial growth after incubation.
-If after completion of the sterility test, three or more positive sterility samples are obtained, the original sterilization dose is not acceptable and further action is required.
-Dose augmentations may be appropriate, see ANSI/AAMI/ISO 11137: 2006.

-FOR MORE INFORMATION

-STERIS Applied Sterilization Technologies

-Web: www.steris-ast.com // Email: ast\info@steris.com

-(EMEAA) +44 (0) 8456 88 99 70
+DECHNICAL TIP GAMMA STERILIZATION DOSE AUDITING FOR ANSI/AAMI/ ISO 11137-2: 2006 VDMAX25 3.
+The remaining 10 samples are then used for the verification dose experiment.
+The samples are irradiated at the verification dose established at the time of initial validation or the verification dose from the last sterilization dose audit.
+The sterility testing is then performed on the irradiated samples to determine if viable microorganisms are still present Acceptance Criteria If after the completion of the sterility test, one or no positive sterility samples are obtained, the original sterilization dose is acceptable and no action is required.
+The positive sterility tests are sterility test samples, which exhibit detectable microbial growth after incubation.
+If after completion of the sterility test two or more positive sterility tests are obtained, the original sterilization dose is not acceptable and further action is required.
+Dose augmentation maybe appropriate see ANSI/ AAMI/ISO 11137: 2006.
+FOR MORE INFORMATION STERIS Applied Sterilization Technologies Web: www.steris-ast.com // Email: ast\info@steris.com (EMEAA) +44 (0) 8456 88 99 70 (Americas) 877.783.7479

-(Americas) 877.783.7479